 The key findings are supported by 23 recommended actions across the region.

-Two of the actions are directly related to Monash include: Waverley Gymnastics Centre, and Shared Trails – Glen Waverley Rail Trail and Connecting Forster/Gardiner.
+Two of the actions directly related to Monash are the Waverley Gymnastics Centre, and Shared Trails – Glen Waverley Rail Trail and Connecting Forster/Gardiner.

-Hockey Victoria also identified Ashwood Reserve second synthetic pitch as a possible regional facility.
+Hockey Victoria also identified the Ashwood Reserve second synthetic pitch as a possible regional facility.